tony-shifflett/lessonOne/README.md

 Let's take a look at [W3Schools](https://www.w3schools.com/tags/ref_byfunc.asp) and review a few categories and their tags:

 - Basic HTML
+- Lists
 - Styles and Semantics
-- Lists
+- Meta

 Don't worry about memorizing any of these (unless you want to).
 Instead, learn them as you go!

 #### Search Engine Optimization (SEO) Tags

 Beside using the tags we just previously discussed, Front End Developers also have to keep in mind how best to implement SEO.

 We won't be delving into SEO in this class and once you are able to build scalable/responsive web apps you will have time to focus on how best to leverage the following tags for SEO

 - Meta
 - Title
 - Header
 - H1

-Aa good article has been provided in the references section if you'd like to learn more.

 ### From Mockup To Implementation

-As a developer it's your job to build the product based on design mockups.
-The UX team that worked on those mockups have done their due diligence and choose specific elements, color, placement based on hours of research and user testing.
+As a developer it's your job to build the design based on mockups.
+The UX team that worked on those mockups have done their due diligence in choosing specific elements, layouts and colors based on hours of research and user testing.

-Although we don't have a team of designers on hand we can rebuild something that is already beautifully designed.
+Although we don't have a team of designers on hand, we can rebuild something that is already beautifully designed.
 Being that you ae just starting out with `html/css` it's best to focus on small and build up and out from there.
-One activity that I find myself doing is rebuilding a previous Instagram quote.
+One activity that I enjoy doing is rebuilding previous Instagram quotes.

-Here are a few examples that have also been posted here: [newbieandthepro](https://www.instagram.com/newbieandthepro/)
+Here are a few examples below and there are several more posted here: [newbieandthepro](https://www.instagram.com/newbieandthepro/)

 <img src="https://i.imgur.com/bfu1Jld.jpg" width=500/>
 <br>